The Expert Guide to Buying a 3 Carat Diamond Ring

 Diamonds are all priced per carat.
 As an example, a 2.50 carat diamond may have a price of $12,280 per carat.
 The diamond’s price would be $12,280 x 2.50, equaling $30,700.

 Diamond prices per carat also increase with higher weight categories.
-For example, a 2 Carat Diamond might be priced at $7,390 per carat, while a similar 3 Carat Diamond is $9,970 per carat.
+For example, a 2 Carat Diamond like from James Allen might be priced at $8,380 per carat, while a similar 3 Carat Diamond from Blue Nile is $10,920 per carat.
 The price increases exponentially with weight due to the diamond’s higher weight value and higher price per carat within the weight category.

 Weight ‘category’ should be noted, as prices per carat do not continually increase as weight increases.
 Diamond prices are often driven more by emotion than reason.